-Being up to date on Covid-19 vaccinations is a health-requirement for all School of Nursing faculty and students in all programs.
-You are up to date when you have received all COVID-19 vaccine dose(s) recommended for you by CDC.
-People are best protected when they are up to date, and able to protect the health and safety of the vulnerable populations the School of Nursing proudly serves.
+To meet the COVID vaccine requirement for the nursing programs, students must have documentation of vaccination prior to the orientation session.
+Please note that some clinical partners may require documentation of multiple COVID vaccines and boosters.
 Students unable to receive the vaccination for COVID must notify the Clinical Coordinator to complete declination and waiver forms.
 If a student submits a waiver for the COVID vaccine it remains the decision of the clinical site to accept the student waiver request and allow the student to perform clinical at their site.
 Progression through the program could be delayed if a student submits a waiver and clinical sites do not accept them.